 What we offer at GLC

-We simply take a introductory commission from the lenders to ensure that the site is free to use for borrowers and will always be free.
-Your information will never be passed onto third parties or brokers.
+We take a introductory commission from the lenders to ensure that the site is free to use for all borrowers and will always be free.
 You will notice that our site is also on a secure server as it starts with https:// and this acts as extra encryption to keep your details as safe as possible.
+So you can be rest assured that any details provided will be held responsibly.